 Vitamin B12 is an essential vitamin to your health, but one that your body doesn’t create on its own and one that isn’t readily available in plants.

 B12 comes from bacteria that is most easily obtained from eating meat products, but meat isn’t the only source.
 Many vegan foods are fortified with B12, such as non-dairy yogurts and nutritional yeast.
-You can also take a weekly B12 supplement.
+You can also take a B12 supplement.

 However, you don’t need to worry too much about getting enough B12 because our bodies have evolved to extract it and store it very efficiently.
 In fact, you have enough B12 stored in your body right now to last 3 years assuming you stop consuming it today.
 If you eat B12 fortified foods on a semi-regular basis, you’ll probably be fine.
 We get our B12 levels tested yearly and they are on the high end of normal.

 As you can see, the health benefits of going vegan are numerous and supported by science, at least the science not funded by the animal ag industry.
-Your body is optimized for a plant-based diet and it will thank you for making the switch to one as you learn how to go vegan.
+Your body is optimized for a plant based diet and it will thank you for making the switch to one as you learn how to go vegan.

 Environmental Impact of Going Vegan